-Vivek Sankaran, '01, advocates for the rights of children and parents involved in child welfare proceedings.
+Vivek Sankaran, '01, a clinical professor of law at the University of Michigan Law School, advocates for the rights of children and parents involved in child welfare proceedings.
 His work focuses on improving outcomes for children in foster care by empowering their parents and strengthening decision-making processes in juvenile courts.

-A clinical professor of law at the University of Michigan Law School, Professor Sankaran directs both the Child Advocacy Law Clinic and the Child Welfare Appellate Clinic, through which law students represent children and parents in trial and appellate proceedings.
-Professor Sankaran has written numerous articles focused on improving the child welfare system and has litigated cases before the Michigan Supreme Court.
+Sankaran directs both the Child Advocacy Law Clinic and the Child Welfare Appellate Clinic, through which law students represent children and parents in trial and appellate proceedings.
+He has written numerous articles focused on improving the child welfare system and has litigated cases before the Michigan Supreme Court.

 In 2009, Sankaran founded the Detroit Center for Family Advocacy, the first organization in the country to provide multidisciplinary legal assistance to families to prevent the unnecessary entry of children into foster care.
 In 2011, he was named Michigan's Parent Attorney of the Year.
-Most recently, Professor Sankaran co-edited both the first national book for family defense lawyers and the third edition of Child Welfare Law and Practice, a widely recognized resource used by child welfare lawyers across the country.
+Most recently, Sankaran co-edited both the first national book for family defense lawyers and the third edition of Child Welfare Law and Practice, a widely recognized resource used by child welfare lawyers across the country.